HrdHat/hrdhatv4-frontend/docs/application-construction-plan.md

    - User logs in once per device with same credentials
    - Automatic token refresh maintains session across devices
+   - Zustand is used for authentication state, holding the current user, loading, and error states, and is kept in sync with Supabase Auth.
+This enables protected routes and global access to user state throughout the app.
    - No complex session synchronization needed

 2. **Sync Timing**: On-focus sync + continuous auto-save